- Undergraduate Students

 Alissa Kasmer, Academic Program Coordinator, 614-688-4087

 Alissa advises the middle program students, meaning new transfer students and students ready to apply to and enter the major.
-Also, students in the major before they apply to graduate can see Alissa for assistance.
+Also, students in the major can see Alissa for assistance before they apply for graduation.

 Krista Trigg, Undergraduate Program Advisor, 614-292-2572

-Krista is one of the Academic Advisors for the undergraduate program in the Department and provides support to students with all aspects of his or her program of study.
+Krista provides support to students with all aspects of his or her program of study.
 Krista also advises the middle program students, meaning new transfer students and students ready to apply to and enter the major.
-Also, students in the major before they apply to graduate can see Krista for assistance.
+Also, students in the major can see Krista for assistance before they apply for graduation.

 What is my role as the student in the advising partnership?